BastinFlorian/RAG-Chatbot-with-Confluence/README.md

 ```

 ## How it works ?

+    .
+    ├── data/
+        ├── evaluation_dataset.tsv  # Questions and answers useful for evaluation

+    ├── docs/                       # Documentation files
+    ├── src/                        # The main directory for computer demo
+        ├── __init__.py
+        ├── load_db.py              # Load data from confluence and creates smart chunks
+        ├── help_desk.py            # Instantiates the LLMs, retriever and chain
+        ├── main.py                 # Run the Chatbot for a simple question
+        ├── streamlit.py            # Run the Chatbot in streamlit where you can ask your own questions
+        ├── evaluate.py             # Evaluate the RAG model based on questions-answers samples

+    ├── notebooks/                  # Interactive code, useful for try and learn
+    ├── config.py
+    ├── .env.template               # Environment variables to feed
+    ├── .gitignore
+    ├── LICENSE                     # MIT License
+    ├── README.md                   # Where to start
+    └── requirements.txt            # The dependencies

 The process is the following:
 - Loading data from Confluence
   - You can keep the Markdown style using the `keep_markdown_format` option added in our [MR]('https://github.com/langchain-ai/langchain/pull/8246')